 Houston Texans at Chicago Bears (-1.5)

 Both teams have just one loss on the season, each falling to the Packers.
 Each is strong and balanced, as easily visible in KP’s latest edition of NFL Power Rankings (Texans are #1, Bears are #2).
 Charles Tillman may miss the game due to the birth of his child.
 Tillman recently said that he plans to play on Sunday and that the baby is due on Monday, but everyone knows the unpredictability of such a situation.
-Looking at the trenches, both teams are tied for 3rd in sacks with 25, but it’s the Bears that are also 3rd in sacks allowed (28).
+Look at the trenches, where both teams are 3rd in sacks with 25.
+Chicago is also 3rd in sacks allowed (28).
 The Texans have allowed only 10 sacks, the second fewest in the NFL.
 Every critic knows the types of performances that Jay Cutler can have when facing difficult defenses.
 The chance for multiple picks and mistakes is there.
 This one should be a dandy, and I’m taking the Texans, because of the sacks stat, plus Cutler’s history.
 In a tossup game, Houston wins.

 KP’s Pick: Houston